thejmp/smart-gardan/README.md

 * Power Relay

 ## Code
+The webhooks folder contains the node.js project to pull data from adafurit.io and server it to Google Assistant and Amazon Alexa

+The final_code.ino contains the code for the esp32.
+You will need to install its includeed librarys as well as your mqtt server details

 ## Checkpoints
 - [x] Get the soil moisture sensors working and communicating with ESP 32